MCPRUNNER/mssqlMCP/README.md

 When the connection name doesn't match exactly what's in your configuration:

 ```
-User: Get tables from PROTO database
+User: Get tables from AdventureWorks database

-Copilot: I'll get the tables from the PROTO database.
+Copilot: I'll get the tables from the AdventureWorks database.

-[Tool used: GetTableMetadata with connectionName="PROTO"]
+[Tool used: GetTableMetadata with connectionName="AdventureWorks"]

-Error: Connection string 'PROTO' was not found in the configuration.
+Error: Connection string 'AdventureWorks' was not found in the configuration.
 ```

 **Solution**: Use the exact connection string name as defined in your configuration.
-In this case, use "PROTO" instead of "PROTO".
+In this case, use "AdventureWorks2022" instead of "AdventureWorks".

 ### Table or Schema Not Found